A Standard way to build IPs and SoC using IDesignSpec and IP-XACT

-IDesignSpec beautifully complement the completeness of IP-XACT to capture the register information and generate the verified implementation in various formats such as Synthesizable RTL, Synthesizable SystemVerilog, UVM Register Model and verification environment, C/C++ header files, documentation and for reusing register details SystemRDL, and XML files.
-The uniqueness of IDesignSpec is to use a single source file to generate integrated outputs, which reduce risk of ambiguous functionality.
+IDesignSpec beautifully complements the completeness of IP-XACT to capture the register information and generate the verified implementation in various formats such as Synthesizable RTL, Synthesizable SystemVerilog, UVM Register Model and verification environment, C/C++ header files, documentation, and for reusing register details SystemRDL, and XML files.
+The uniqueness of IDesignSpec is to use a single source file to generate integrated outputs, which reduces the risk of ambiguous functionality.

 Agnisys works with a variety of customers and we come across use cases that are beyond the scope of IP-XACT.
-Fortunately we can still describe the beyond the special features in IP-XACT using Vendor Extensions (VE).
-Features like Alias, Interrupt, counter, Paged, trigger buffer register, custom connection, UVM properties etc. have been implemented using VE.
+Fortunately, we can still describe beyond the special features in IP-XACT using Vendor Extensions (VE).
+Features like Alias, Interrupt, counter, Paged, trigger buffer register, custom connection, UVM properties, etc. have been implemented using VE.

 IDesignSpec Key Benefits with IP-XACT – Improves Design Team Performance

-Not only can IDesignSpec read in IP-XACT files, you can also generate them from Word, Excel and other simpler, easy to specify formats
+Not only can IDesignSpec read in IP-XACT files, but you can also generate them from Word, Excel, and other simpler, easy-to-specify formats

-Automatically verify all addressable registers in the design to ensure generated register code is correct
+Automatically verify all addressable registers in the design to ensure the generated register code is correct

 Create synthesizable code for registers for design teams and keep them synchronized with requirements

-Faster and more accurate Device Driver, Firmware and application software development eliminates errors in communication of interfaces between functional teams
+Faster and more accurate Device Driver, Firmware, and application software development eliminates errors in the communication of interfaces between functional teams

 Automatically create product documentation for customers and technical publications